Metaculus/tezos-timestamping-validator/README.md

 Our simple verification interface allows you to generate [audit trail](https://www.codeproject.com/Articles/1176140/Understanding-Merkle-Trees-Why-Use-Them-Who-Uses-T#DataVerification9) and perform verification.
 You can go through the verification process yourself by following the tutorial below or using our example [implementation](https://github.com/Metaculus/tezos-timestamping-validator).

+Note that we are hashing only questions that are part of main Metaculus project https://www.metaculus.com/questions/?project=144.
+This excludess some tournament or private questions.

 ## Verification

 To verify existence of the prediction, here is what you need to do: